-Today, while at lunch I decided to take my book and read it outdoors, enjoying our unusually hot fall weather (89 glorious degrees).
+Today while at lunch I decided to take my book and read it outdoors, enjoying our unusually hot fall weather (89 glorious degrees).
 While I was sitting outside at a restaurant, I had a man walk by me, as he was walking by me his shadow let me know he was there.
 So I looked up and he smiled at me, stopped walking and said, “You have a beautiful smile.”
 I smiled back and thanked him.
 He began to walk away as I went back to my book again.
-He then stopped turned around and came back to where I was sitting and proceeded to try to have a conversation with me.
+He then stopped turned around and came back to where I was sitting and attempted to have a conversation with me.

 “What are you reading?”
 Pause.

 “Is it any good?”
 Pause.

 Me- Man, he isn’t letting me answer.
 I began to open my mouth to respond, when he started firing questions at me again.